Are Lawnmower Blades Heat Treated?

-Lawnmower blades are heat treated, i.e., tempered.
-Tempering is the process of heating a blade to a so-called non-critical temperature to make the steel softer and less brittle and make the blade better at holding its edge, flexibility, and strength.
+Lawnmower blades are heat-treated, i.e., tempered.
+Tempering is the process of heating a blade to a so-called non-critical temperature to soften and lessen the steel’s brittleness and improve the blade’s edge holding, flexibility, and strength.

-Lawnmower blades are heat-treated for a variety of reasons, including to become straighter, to be unsusceptible to wear and tear, etc.
+Lawnmower blades are heat-treated for various reasons, including to become straighter and less susceptible to wear and tear.

 The temperature of heating varies and usually depends on the type of metal or the choice of the manufacturer.